 … and may change color as the plant grows older.

-Chinese Hibiscus requires direct sun and slightly acidic soil.
+Do hibiscus need full sun?
+Hibiscus requires direct sun and slightly acidic soil.
 It is more sensitive to changes in conditions than other Hibiscus varieties.
+Details on Hibiscus Sun Requirements.

 Hibiscus Syriacus (Rose of Sharon)

-In contrast to the temperamental Chinese Hibiscus, Hibiscus syriacus is a hardy perennial Hibiscus plant.
+In contrast to the temperamental Chinese Hibiscus, Hibiscus syriacus aka Rose Of Sharon is a hardy perennial Hibiscus plant.
 It can survive various conditions, including:

 - Harsh winters